-The first prototype was built in Block H at Bletchely Park, now home to TNMOC, the UK'S National Museum of Computing, using valves that had originally been purposed for telephone exchanges.
+Having been built at the Post Office Research Station in Dollis Hill, the first prototype was delivered to Block H at Bletchely Park, now home to TNMOC, the UK'S National Museum of Computing, using valves that had originally been purposed for telephone exchanges.

 Colossus occupied the size of a living room (7 ft high by 17 ft wide and 11 ft deep), weighed five tonnes, and used 8kW of power.
 It incorporated 2,500 valves, 501 of which were thyraton switches, about 100 logic gates and 10,000 resistors connected by 7 km of wiring.

 Reading 5000 characters per second, Colossus found the start wheel positions of Lorenz-encrypted messages to enable the decryption of 63 million characters.

 Typically, it took Colossus up to four hours to establish the start wheel positions of messages.
 It is often surmised that the Allies might have been reading some of the decrypted messages even before they reached German High Command.
 By the end of the war, 63 million characters of high-grade German messages had been decrypted by the 550 people working on the ten functioning Colossi at Bletchley Park.